-Introduction: The Wisconsin Stone Quality of Life (WISQOL) questionnaire has been recently developed to objectively assess QOL in patients with nephrolithiasis.
+Introduction: The Wisconsin Stone Quality of Life (WISQOL) questionnaire has been recently developed to objectively assess quality of life (QOL) in patients with nephrolithiasis.
 However, a French version of the questionnaire was lacking.
 Therefore, the aim of the present study was to develop and validate the French version of this tool.

 Methods: The French version of the WISQOL (F-WISQOL) was developed in a multistep process involving primary translation, back-translation, and pilot testing among a group of patients (n=12).
 Nephrolithiasis patients from two tertiary care institutions were recruited into this study and completed the following questionnaires: the medical history form and either the WISQOL or F-WISQOL.
-Internal consistency was assessed using Cronbach's $\alpha$ , and interdomain associations were evaluated using Spearman's rank correlation (r).
+Internal consistency was assessed using Cronbach's α , and inter-domain associations were evaluated using Spearman's rank correlation (r).
 One-way ANOVA was used to compare scores from the two groups (WISQOL and F-WISQOL).